 - Intended to cause harm.7

-Economic damages include out-of-pocket costs, money the plaintiff has spent, or money the plaintiff will have to pay out in the future.
+Economic damages include out-of-pocket costs, money you have spent, or money you will have to pay out in the future.
 In a burn injury accident, economic damages may include:

 - Medical bills,